This process explains what you can do if you wish to raise a concern or complaint about Toitū Te Whenua or a matter under our responsibility.

 If you submit a complaint regarding a matter that we are not responsible for we will let you know promptly and assist you with an alternate course of action.

-If you have sent us a complaint via email, we will send you an acknowledgment to confirm we have received it.
-Otherwise we will send you a letter of acknowledgement if you have posted a letter to us.
+If you have sent us a complaint by email, we will send you an acknowledgment to confirm we have received it.
+We will send you a letter of acknowledgement if you have posted a letter to us.

-Your complaint will be assigned to a manager in the appropriate business area to look into.
-The manager will contact you to seek further information from you if required.
+Your complaint will be assigned to a manager in the appropriate business area.
+They may contact you if they need more information.

-Depending on the nature of the complaint, some areas of LINZ may have a specific process to follow to resolve the complaint.
+Depending on the nature of the complaint, some areas of Toitū Te Whenua may have a specific process to follow to resolve the complaint.

-LINZ must act in accordance with law; reasonably; and fairly.
+Toitū Te Whenua must act in accordance with law, reasonably and fairly.

 We will ensure our correspondence does not use unnecessary jargon and is helpful.